flocked/AdvancedCollectionTableView/README.md

 }
 ```

-## ContentConfiguration
+## NSContentConfiguration

-A port of UIContentConfiguration that allows configurating NSCollectionView items and NSTableView cells via content configurations.
+A port of UIContentConfiguration that configurates styling and content for a content view.

-`NSCollectionviewItem`, `NSTableCellView` and `NSTableRowView` provide the property `contentConfiguration` where you can apply configurations.
+`NSCollectionviewItem`, `NSTableCellView` and `NSTableRowView` provide the property `contentConfiguration` where you can apply them to configurate the content of the item/cell.

 ### NSHostingConfiguration

 A content configuration suitable for hosting a hierarchy of SwiftUI views.

+With this configuration you can easily display a SwiftUI view in collection item and table cell:

 ```swift
 collectionViewItem.contentConfiguration = NSHostingConfiguration {